Commodity & Storage Fumigation

 What is commodity and storage fumigation?

-Commodity and storage fumigation is a pest control method that introduces a lethal gas — typically phosphine or sulfuryl fluoride — into a sealed space containing stored goods.
+Commodity and storage fumigation is an integrated pest control method that introduces a lethal gas – typically phosphine or sulfuryl fluoride – into a sealed space containing stored goods.
 The gas penetrates the entire commodity mass, killing all life stages of stored-product insects including eggs, larvae, pupae, and adults.
 It treats bulk grain in silos, bagged commodities in warehouses, goods inside shipping containers, and products stored in fumigation vaults.

 When should I schedule fumigation for stored products?